YirenShen-07/Final-Project/README.md

 This project provides an interactive web application for market trend forecasting and customer behavior analysis using electronic sales data.

+My submission can be publicly shared (via LinkedIn and/or the Spill the GPTea newsletter) and I would like my name included from the shared post.

 ## Features
 - Data Cleaning
 - Customer Analysis